Diffusing to Coordinate: Efficient Online Multi-Agent Diffusion Policies

-To rigorously evaluate the asymptotic performance and robustness of our approach, we conduct extensive experiments.
+To rigorously evaluate the asymptotic performance and robustness of our approach, we conduct extensive experiments using high-performance computing resources.
 To highlight OMAD's efficiency, the training horizon for baselines is extended to $1 \times 10^7$ steps to guarantee convergence.
 In contrast, OMAD requires only within just $3 \times 10^6$ steps (except for HalfCheetah $6\times1$, which uses $1 \times 10^6$).
 As detailed in Table~\ref{tab:performance}, OMAD consistently outperforms all baselines despite their significantly longer training horizons.
 We report the maximum average episode returns over $5$ random seeds, highlighting the optimal performance in bold.
 These results show that OMAD achieves state-of-the-art performance across nearly all MPE and MAMuJoCo tasks with low variance.
 This comprehensive evaluation underscores that OMAD not only excels in sample efficiency but also delivers superior final performance, validating its effectiveness for long-horizon multi-agent control.

-These comparative results also offer implicit insights into the structural determinants of multi-agent coordination.
-Notably, the diffusion-based baselines (MADPMD and MASDAC) were implemented using a centralized training and centralized execution paradigm to incorporate them into the multi-agent environments.
+These comparative results offer implicit insights into the structural determinants of multi-agent coordination.
+Notably, the diffusion-based baselines (MADPMD and MASDAC) were implemented using a centralized training and centralized execution paradigm.
 While this approach theoretically maximizes coordination by circumventing the limitations of distributed policies, their suboptimal performance underscores that merely incorporating expressive diffusion policies is insufficient without a robust value estimation mechanism and efficient design of the diffusion policy architecture.

-We argue that the advanced distributional critic alone is insufficient, as unimodal Gaussian policies inevitably suffer from sub-optimal mean-seeking behavior in multi-modal multi-agent landscapes.
-OMAD's superior performance stems from the synergy between the distributional critic and the expressive diffusion policy, which naturally models multi-modality to fully leverage the critic's rich guidance.
+{We argue that an advanced distributional critic alone is also insufficient, as unimodal Gaussian policies inevitably suffer from sub-optimal mean-seeking behavior in multi-modal multi-agent landscapes.
+To empirically validate this, our evaluation on the 3-agent Cooperative Navigation environment demonstrates that a standard Gaussian policy only achieves a score of $-26.1 \pm 2.9$, whereas our diffusion-based approach significantly improves coordination to reach $-23.9 \pm 1.1$.
+OMAD's superior performance stems from the synergy between the distributional critic and the expressive diffusion policy, which naturally models multi-modality to fully leverage the critic's rich guidance.}